awslabs/aws-orbit-workbench/documentation.markdown

 ## Advantages of using AWS Orbit Workbench

-AWS Orbit Workbench has been built to let you build a secure data platform on AWS and give you control over the services you use, and the infrastructure you run on.
+AWS Orbit Workbench has been built to let you build a secure workbench on AWS while giving you control over the services you use and the infrastructure you run on.
 Advantages of using AWS Orbit Workbench are:

 * **Work efficiently** - Use analytical and machine learning services from AWS and partners to efficiently